-Bump stocks just one chip in Congress' partisan gamble on gun control
+'Bump stocks' just one chip in Congress' partisan gamble on gun control

 Thompson has long been around firearms, serving in the Army during Vietnam.
 He’s also a hunter and former co-chairman of the Congressional Sportsmen’s Caucus.
 Yet Thompson’s seen almost zero activity on the gun front since Pelosi tapped him for the task force.

-“If this majority believes that a bump stock prohibition is enough, they've been smoking something,” Thompson fumed.
+“If this majority believes that a ‘bump stock’ prohibition is enough, they've been smoking something,” Thompson fumed.
 “It doesn’t even come close.”

-But let’s say for a moment that there was legislation on the floor banning bump stock.
+But let’s say for a moment that there was legislation on the floor banning “bump stocks.”
 Would Democrats vote nay because they demand more on guns?
 What about accepting half a loaf?

-“I believe we need to prohibit bump stocks, and if that’s the bill that’s in front of me, I’ll vote for that,” Thompson also said.
+“I believe we need to prohibit ‘bump stocks,’ and if that’s the bill that’s in front of me, I’ll vote for that,” Thompson also said.

 The NRA is dug in.
 Republicans control the House and Senate.
 The NRA is closely-aligned with Republicans.
 That factor alone could be enough to disrupt any measure from hitting the floor of either body.